Why I built a school-assignment app for my daughter

 Two reasons, and only the second one held up.

 The first reason I told myself was time, and it was mostly a lie.
 The half hour a week I spend clicking tabs is not really the problem, and if I am honest, building this cost far more than that half hour will ever return.
-Automating a small chore to spend many more hours building the automation is a familiar kind of self-deception, and I should admit it is partly just that.
+Automating a small chore to spend many more hours building the automation is a familiar trap, and this was partly that.

 The second reason is the real one: consistency under fatigue.
 The failure mode was never that the task is long.
 It is that at 9:40pm, tired, I skim, and I miss the one sentence in the third paragraph.
 The fridge note only works on the nights I am sharp enough to write it.
 A system that reads every assignment the same way, every night, whether or not I am paying attention, is not saving me thirty minutes.
 It is removing a class of quiet failures, the kind you only discover when your kid is the one who showed up without the art supplies.
 That is worth building for, and it is the thread that runs through the rest of this series: not "faster," but "doesn't depend on me being at my best."